Inference-Time Enhancement of Generative Robot Policies via Predictive World Modeling: Experiments

-\textbf{Policy}.
-We train a vision-based diffusion policy $\calP(\cdot)$~\cite{chi2023diffusion} using ResNet18 as the vision encoder and UNet as the action diffusion network.
-We used $500$ expert demonstrations to train the policy for $300$ epochs with AdamW optimizer of learning rate $10^{-4}$ and weight decay $10^{-6}$.
-We use observation horizon of 2, prediction horizon of 16, and action horizon of 9.

-\textbf{World model}.
-As in \S\ref{sec:vision-based}, we use a diffusion model to build a single-step image predictor and recursively apply it $T$ times to form the world model $\calW(\cdot)$.
-Same as in \S\ref{sec:push-T-sim-state}, the training data includes random explorations.
+\rv{In this section, $I_t$ is a sequence of (high-dimensional) visual observations.} We test on four vision-based simulation tasks named as vision-based Push-T, Triangle Drawing, Block Stacking, and Cube \& Sphere Swapping.
+We train a vision-based diffusion policy $\calP(\cdot)$~\cite{chi2023diffusion} using ResNet18 and UNet.
+For the world model, as in \S\ref{sec:world-model}, we use a diffusion model to build a single-step image predictor and recursively apply it $T$ times to form the world model $\calW(\cdot)$.
+The training data for the world model includes random explorations.

-\textbf{Reward}.
-Different from the state-based planar pushing, since the future predictions are images, we cannot directly compute a reward signal.
-Therefore, we first train a pose prediction network with ResNet18 plus MLP, and then compute the registration loss using the predicted object pose.
-Note that this learned reward model $\calR(\cdot)$ is still differentiable.

-\textbf{Online planning}: With the vision-based policy, the visual world model, and the learned reward model, we follow the same online planning protocol described in \S\ref{sec:push-T-sim-state}.